Helping Writers Achieve Their Dreams for 12 Years!

 Finding Special Sales for Self-Published Books - Brian Jud

-DIY Publishing: Formatting Your Book for Lulu.com - Moira Allen
+Formatting Your Book for Lulu or CreateSpace - Moira Allen

 How to Format Your Self-Published Book - Moira Allen